-They look alike, sound alike, and are often mistaken for each other, but quinoa and couscous are very different indeed.
+They may look alike and sound alike and they are often mistaken for each other, but quinoa and couscous are very different foods.
 Couscous is a small, granular pasta made of semolina flour and it contains gluten.
-Quinoa is actually a small seed that is cooked and eaten in a similar manner to most grains but is gluten-free and relatively high in protein.
+Quinoa is actually a small seed that is cooked and eaten in a similar manner to most grains but it's gluten-free and relatively high in protein.

-Quinoa is the seed of the goosefoot plant that is related to spinach.
+Quinoa is the seed of the goosefoot plant, which is related to spinach.
 It was cultivated for centuries in South America before the colonization of the Americas.
 The Incans called it "the mother of all grains."
 It can be considered a whole grain even though it's not a true grain.

 Quinoa is relatively high in protein and fiber compared to pasta.
-One cup of cooked quinoa contains 39.4 grams of carbohydrates, 8.14 grams of protein, 3.4 grams of fat, 5 grams of fiber, and 222 calories.
+One cup of cooked quinoa contains 39 grams of carbohydrates, 8 grams of protein, 4 grams of fat, 5 grams of fiber, and 222 calories.
 It also provides iron and magnesium.
-It contains all nine essential amino acids, making it a complete protein and a welcome source of protein in a vegetarian diet.
+It contains all nine essential amino acids, making it a complete protein and a welcome protein source in vegetarian and vegan diets.

 Quinoa is naturally gluten-free and has been shown in studies to be safe for people diagnosed with celiac disease.
-It is important for those who have gluten sensitivity to choose products that are labeled gluten-free and are not at risk of cross-contamination in facilities that also process wheat and other gluten-containing ingredients.
+It is important for those who have gluten sensitivity to choose products that are labeled gluten-free and that are not at risk of cross-contamination in facilities that also process wheat and other gluten-containing ingredients.

 Quinoa cooks faster than rice and many whole grains, in just 10 to 15 minutes.
 It can be used as a breakfast cereal or in place of rice or pasta in many dishes.